High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

 For AB-stacked counterparts, the electron pockets are comparatively more compressed and exhibit reduced group velocity contrast, pointing toward enhanced localization of electrons.
-Similarly, the hole pockets appear flatter and more dispersed, reflecting increased effective mass and reduced contribution to hole conduction.
+Similarly, the hole pockets appear flatter, which reflects increased effective mass and reduced contribution to hole conduction.
 This structural modification due to stacking appears to influence the band curvature and thus the electronic anisotropy.